FAQ

 What is your primary counseling approach?

 My primary counseling approach is Bowen Family Systems Theory.
 Bowen Theory differs from mainstream psychology in many ways; it is a natural systems approach to understanding and describing human behavior.
 Bowen Theory describes the family as an emotional unit and describes behavioral patterns as “adaptive” instead of pathological.
-To learn more about Bowen Theory and access free resources, visit:
+To learn more about Bowen Theory and access free resources such as videos, lectures, and more please visit:

 www.thebowencenter.org